cywolf/indy-hipe/text/agent-message-routing/README.md

 }
 ```

 In this case Alice's Agent is directly contactable by Bob's Agent with no additional routing required.
-Bob's Agent, however, elects to receive messages through a mediator, Agents-r-us.
+Bob's Agent, however, elects to receive messages through a mediator, Agents-R-Us.

 ![Example Domains: Alice and Bob](scenario1.png)